An albino, white squirrel.

 - When you get that interview, know that you have what they are looking for, but be appropriately humble.
 A White squirrel knows he is special, but he doesn’t put on airs.
 He stays tuned into his environment and watches for cues.

 - White squirrels (and all other squirrels) plan and work for the winter months.
-Before you to that interview – plan, plan, plan.
-Do your research about the company and be ready for when they give you a moment to ask questions.
-They want to see if you did your work and they make big hiring decisions based on the questions that you ask – if they know their stuff too.
+Before you go to that interview – plan, plan, plan.
+Do your research about the company and be ready to ask them good questions.
+They want to see if you did your work.

 In the comments below, share with everyone how you are like a white squirrel.
 (Also, if you have seen a white squirrel, click here to report and help “Untamed Science” researchers.)